mahlberger/DAT255-Dreamteam/group docs/team reflections.md

 **the agile practices you have used for the current sprint**

 *Now* We have all the theory needed to implement agile practices (through Scrum) for the project.
+We discussed moving the sprints from monday-monday to wednesday-wednesday since this was some feedback we got from our meeting with Jean-Philippe.
+We have decided to keep the monday-monday since we want to have the sprint planning the same day as the sprint retrospective and team reflection.
+If we were to move it to wednesday-wednesday we wouldn't have time to adjust our next sprint planning the same day after meeting the product owners, since we only have group meetings on mondays and wednesdays.

 *Goal* In general we want to apply Scrum in an efficient way that works well for our project group.
 A goal right now however is to consistently use Trello (as a Scrumboard) throughout the sprint.